ajherchenroder/live-bootstrap-with-lfs/README.rst

 5. swapon the external swap partition (if desired)
 6. cd into /steps/lfs
-7. run ./lfsmain.sh (or ./lfsmain.sh -L if using a local repository) and follow the prompts the scripts will end with you chrooted into the lfs partition.
+7. run ./lfsmain.sh (or ./lfsmain.sh -L if using a local repository) and follow the prompts.
+The scripts will end with you chrooted into the lfs partition.

 Original live-bootstrap readme follows: